Trump says he's confident Putin will 'keep his word' if there's a deal to end the war in Ukraine

 "He hasn't conceded anything to anyone," Vice President JD Vance said.
 "He's doing the job of a diplomat."

-Trump's meeting with Starmer comes a day before a White House meeting with Ukrainian President Volodymyr Zelenskyy.
-The two leaders are expected to sign off Friday on a contentious agreement that would give the U.S. access to Ukraine's critical minerals, which are used in the aerospace, defense and nuclear industries.
-Zelenskyy had chafed at signing off on an agreement without specific security guarantees from Washington.
+At a White House meeting Friday, Trump and Ukrainian President Volodymyr Zelenskyy are expected to sign off on a contentious agreement that would give the U.S. access to Ukraine's critical minerals, which are used in the aerospace, defense and nuclear industries.
+Zelenskyy had chafed at a deal without specific security guarantees from Washington.

-Trump was noncommittal about any coming American security guarantees.
-“I’m not going to make security guarantees ... very much,” Trump said.
-“We’re going to have Europe do that.”
+Trump was noncommittal about any coming American security guarantees, and underscored that Russia would think twice about attacking Ukraine should the U.S. build an economic footprint in Ukraine to extract critical minerals

+“We are a backstop because we’ll be over there, we’ll be working in the country,” Trump said.

 If a truce can be reached, Starmer and Macron have agreed to send troops for a potential peacekeeping mission to Ukraine to ensure that fighting between Ukraine and Russia doesn't flare up again.